MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **age** - age of the person (used to confirm compliance with age limitations on ads)

+- **app_instance** – Outlook has 2 entry points for Duo, one is for Calendar and one is for Mail and both can be launched side by side in multi instance environment.
+This will let us know which instance is making this reporting call, either Mail or Calendar

 - **component_name** - the name of the component/view which is active during the filtering

 - **has_hx** - whether the device has at least one Hx (our new email syncing service) account